 So when someone does reach out, and is told that there is a long waitlist to access a treatment program, it can understandably feel like a huge setback.
 Oftentimes, the point at which someone is spurred to seek treatment is a very critical time, and not having support during this time can be extremely challenging.
 Unfortunately, due to a lack of adequate resources in our healthcare system long waitlists are a sad reality for many.

 It’s extremely important that individuals who are seeking treatment do not go completely unsupported during this time.
 Oftentimes there is a forward momentum generated by making the decision to seek treatment and it’s important to nurture and sustain this momentum.
-While waiting, other forms of support can be incorporated into an individual’s circle of care during this time.
+While waiting, other forms of support can be incorporated into an individual’s Circle of Support during this time.

 There are many pro-recovery social media groups and online forums out there that can be a great source of support for individuals dealing with eating disorders and for their supporters.
 Online forums can also be a low-pressure way for individuals who are still in the contemplative stage of recovery (that is, thinking about recovery but not yet having made a concrete decision to work towards recovery) to explore the idea of seeking support.
 Some helpful forums include the National Eating Disorder Information Centre (NEDIC) forum, the Looking Glass forum, the We Bite Back forum, and the Recover Your Life forum.
 The Anorexia, Bulimia, and eating disorder not otherwise specified (EDNOS) Recovery Support Group on Facebook is a great online space as well and has vigilant admins.
 Please note that there are a lot of pro-eating disorder (usually called Pro-Ana or Pro-Mia) sites and forums out there that can be extremely unhelpful so please be careful when seeking online support.